Art at Oasis Web Header

 We have a variety of art classes at both locations, including drawing basics, acrylics, watercolor, ceramic glazing, notecard making, paper quilling, photography, gel printing, and more!
 Options change each trimester, so browse our Arts Classes page to see what’s coming up.

-Works on Display at Rancho Bernardo Location
+Rotating Exhibit on Display at Rancho Bernardo Location

-Works on Display at Rancho Bernardo location
+Rotating Exhibit on Display at Rancho Bernardo Location

 Ingrid Hoffmeister

-Works on Display at Rancho Bernardo Location
+Permanent Display at Rancho Bernardo Location

 My passion for creative expression has been lifelong and not chosen.
 Rather, it chose me.
 I have played around all my life with poetry, drama, drawing and writing.
 British-born and educated in England, I came to the USA in 1984.
 Fifteen years ago, I was fortunate to meet a local Jungian Analyst and artist who introduced me to psychologist Carl Jung’s concept of dreams and active imagination.
 I began to play and experiment with painting, allowing my own unconscious world to spontaneously express itself through color and form.
 My motive was purely personal, and I didn’t think about exhibiting or selling my work until I met a trained Mexican artist who also painted spontaneously through active imagination.
 Her respect and understanding for my work process culminated in her becoming my mentor.
 For the past 3 years we have exhibited together both in San Diego, CA and Tijuana, Mexico.
 My passion for trusting oneself to the canvas is paramount and selling the paintings has been an unexpected outcome.
 Working spontaneously requires leaving your judgement behind and risking a break from conventional thinking.
 Knowing there is no right or wrong is where my passion lives.
 I work in acrylic paint and ink on canvas.